ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

     ...
 ```

-After the call with `requests.get` we have a variable `resp` that contain response from API. `resp` is an object and `resp['result']` is a list with last 100 transactions for our address.
+After the call with `requests.get`, we have a variable `resp` that contains the response from the API. `resp` is an object and `resp['result']` is a list with last 100 transactions for our address.

 Now let's just iterate over these transactions and find the new ones.